radiantlogic-v8/documentation-new/documentation/cloud-manager-guide/environments/environment-overview/create-an-environment.md

 To set the **Environment Type**, use the radio buttons to select either **Non-production**, for development and testing, or **Production**, for production purposes.

-> **Note:** Only one production environment can be created per Environment Operations Center instance, per region.
+[!note] Only one production environment can be created per Environment Operations Center instance, per region.

 ![image description](images/env-type-selected.png)